asyrjasalo/RESTinstance/README.rst

 ~~~~~~~~~~~~~~~~

 The ``testapi/`` is built on `mountebank <https://www.mbtest.org>`__.
-You can monitor captured requests and responses at
+You can monitor requests and responses at
 `localhost:2525 <http://localhost:2525/imposters>`__

-To start it in ``docker-compose`` (daemonized) and run all acceptance tests:
+To start it with ``docker-compose`` (daemonized) and run all acceptance tests:

 ::